 - change the author’s name,

-- change the content
+- change the content,

-Termination is a divorce in the business world: a painful process.
-Before you take any action, look at what happens with your IP afterwards and how long will it take to say goodbye.
+Termination is a challenging and often distressing procedure.
+Make sure you get your content back.
+Before you take any action, look at what happens with your intellectual property afterward and how long it will take to part ways.

 Your content should be deleted from the servers of your partner and their third parties platforms.
 Your content should be withdrawn immediately (within a reasonable timeframe for making the technical changes) and should not be longer than the termination deadline.

 Understanding the process of ebook licensing is vital for any self-published author.
 An ebook license delineates the rights of both parties and is instrumental in safeguarding your work.
 It's the legal framework that outlines how and where your ebook can be distributed and consumed.